 Chosen as the region’s best environmental education program by the New England Environmental Education Alliance, our award-winning Science in Nature programs consist of hands-on, inquiry-based activities in earth and life sciences, ecology, conservation, and responsible citizenship.
 The program integrates the Three Dimensions of the Next Generation Science Standards (NGSS).

 Our half-day and full-day programs are hands-on, aligned to NGSS and Common Core, and make learning fun.

 Science in Nature is an invaluable resource to help you and your students learn and to help you build the capacity to implement our state’s newly-adopted approach to multidisciplinary education.
 Participate at any of our centers, or we will bring Science in Nature to your school!

 Connecticut Audubon Society has been providing first-rate educational programs for school children for over a century.

 Studies show that outdoor science education in concert with classroom instruction results in higher student achievement than classroom-based curricula alone.
 We work with science curriculum coordinators, school teachers, and other education experts in the state to implement curricula that provide an essential resource for teachers in their efforts to meet state and national science, math, and literacy content standards.

-The CAS centers and their sanctuaries, staffed with expert teacher-naturalists, serve as ideal living laboratories for these field-based science education programs.
+The Connecticut Audubon centers and their sanctuaries, staffed with expert teacher-naturalists, serve as ideal living laboratories for these field-based science education programs.